Kazakhstan & Kyrgyzstan Adventures

 Depart from the UK on an overnight flight to Almaty, Kazakhstan.

-Later, we’ll set off on a city tour to get acquainted with Almaty and its history, visiting the Republic Square and Monument of Independence.
+Then we’ll set off on a city tour to get acquainted with Almaty and its history, visiting the Republic Square and Monument of Independence.
 We’ll walk through the old city centre to the Park of 28 Panfilov Guardsmen, which honours the fighters who defended Moscow against German invasion during WWII.
 We’ll also visit the Russian Orthodox Zenkov Cathedral (also known as Ascension Cathedral), Museum of Musical Instruments, Abai Theatre, and Green Market.

-Kazzhol Park Hotel, Almaty - Kazakhstan & Kyrgyzstan
+Kazzhol Park Hotel, Almaty - Kazakhstan

 This 4-star modern hotel will be our base while in Almaty.
 Its central location puts you within easy reach of the top sights, while rooms provide a comfortable place to sleep.
 They come equipped with air conditioning, kettle, TV, and Wi-Fi.
 There’s also an on-site restaurant, gym, and garden.